pyajagod/sRNAdeep/README.md

 ## Code overview

+### the trained model
+please download the model from the Kaggle platform: [link](https://www.kaggle.com/datasets/accessibletracy/textcnn-gan-model)

 ### 0. 00-do_blastn.py
 Use ` python 00-do_blastn.py fasta_folder ` to filter the test set for matches to the training set.